 And if you are going to an unusual destination, check that it’s definitely covered.
 Every policy is different and as with all types of insurance, it is always best to check upfront that the policy meets your needs.

-How to compare the best motor breakdown policies?
+How to compare the best motor breakdown cover?

 Cost isn’t everything